 Test where you stand: The IRS has a very handy Tax Withholding Estimator that helps you determine whether you’ll owe or might get a refund.
-They have instructions on what you’ll need to fill it out and it’s relatively simple - https://apps.irs.gov/app/tax-withholding-estimator.
+It’s surprisingly simple - https://apps.irs.gov/app/tax-withholding-estimator.

 Max out your retirement account contributions: